About fleece bedding & cage accessories – How it works, how to use it, how to clean it.

 Alternatively, if you do not want to use the family washing machine, try the laundry tub and hand wash them instead.

-WANT TO REDUCE WHATS LEFT BEHIND IN THE WASHING MACHINE?
+WANT TO REDUCE WHATS LEFT

 Why not try one of our mesh washbags.